Black Liberation Army: Activities

-1970-72: Attacks
+1970–72: Attacks

 According to a Justice Department report on BLA activity, the Black Liberation Army was suspected of involvement in over 70 incidents of violence between 1970 and 1976.
 The Fraternal Order of Police blamed the BLA for the murders of 13 police officers.

 On October 22, 1970, the BLA was believed to have planted a bomb in St. Brendan's Church in San Francisco while it was full of mourners attending the funeral of San Francisco police officer Harold Hamilton, who had been killed in the line of duty while responding to a bank robbery.
-The bomb was detonated, but no one in the church suffered serious injuries.

-On May 21, 1971, as many as five men participated in the murder of two New York City police officers, Joseph Piagentini and Waverly Jones.
+The bomb was detonated, but no one in the church suffered serious injuries.On May 21, 1971, as many as five men participated in the murder of two New York City police officers, Joseph Piagentini and Waverly Jones.
 Those arrested and brought to trial for the shootings include Anthony Bottom (a.k.a.
 Jalil Muntaqim), Albert Washington, Francisco Torres, Gabriel Torres, and Herman Bell.

-On August 29, 1971, three armed men murdered 51-year-old San Francisco police sergeant John Victor Young while he was working at a desk in his police station, which was almost empty at the time due to a bombing attack on a bank that took place earlier - only one other officer and a civilian clerk were there.
+On August 29, 1971, three armed men murdered 51-year-old San Francisco police sergeant John Victor Young while he was working at a desk in his police station, which was almost empty at the time due to a bombing attack on a bank that took place earlier – only one other officer and a civilian clerk were there.
 Two days later, the San Francisco Chronicle received a letter signed by the BLA claiming responsibility for the attack.
+Young was shot and killed using a stolen police issued revolver, belonging to Patrolman Waverly Jones, killed in May 1971.

 On November 3, 1971, Officer James R. Greene of the Atlanta Police Department was shot and killed in his patrol van at a gas station.
 His wallet, badge, and weapon were taken, and the evidence at the scene pointed to two suspects.
-The first was Twymon Meyers, who was killed in a police shootout in 1973, and the second was Freddie Hilton (a.k.a.
+The first was Twymon Myers (suspected to be one of the group's leaders), who was killed in a police shootout in 1973, and the second was Freddie Hilton (a.k.a.
 Kamau Sadiki), who evaded capture until 2002, when he was arrested in New York City on a separate charge and was recognized as one of the men wanted in the Greene murder.
-Apparently, the two men had attacked the officer to gain standing with their compatriots within Black Liberation Army.
+Apparently, the two men had attacked the officer to gain standing with their compatriots within the BLA.

-On January 27, 1972, the Black Liberation Army assassinated police officers Gregory Foster and Rocco Laurie at the corner of 174 Avenue B in New York City.
-After the killings, a note sent to authorities portrayed the murders as a retaliation for the prisoner deaths during 1971 Attica prison riot.
-To date, no arrests have been made.
-Two of the three suspects died in "unrelated shootouts with cops — one in New York, and one in St. Louis, with Laurie’s gun in his car" and the third was sentenced in 2016 to 21 years for selling heroin to undercover police.
-Evidence found at the scene has been lost.
+On January 27, 1972, the BLA assassinated police officers Gregory Foster and Rocco Laurie at the corner of 174 Avenue B in New York City.
+After the killings, a note sent to authorities portrayed the murders as a retaliation for the prisoner deaths during the 1971 Attica Prison riot.
+Two suspects died in "unrelated shootouts with cops — one in New York, and one in St. Louis, with Laurie's gun in his car" and a third was sentenced in 2016 to 21 years for selling heroin to undercover police.
+Another suspect, Henry Brown, was tried for the murders and found not guilty.
+Evidence found at the scene has since been lost.